How I replaced an incandescent bell push light with LEDs. The bell push operates a door chime powered by AC from a bell transformer.

 Installation of The Original Bell Push Light

-The picture below shows how the original bulb was located.
+The picture below shows how the original lamp was located.
 It was wedged between spring clips, which are part of the bell push contacts, and protrusions in the plastic case.

 How The Bell Push Light Looks In Situ

-I cannot demonstrate the bell push illuminated by the old style bulb because I don’t have a bulb and I would have to dismantle the LED arrangement to plug it in.
+I cannot demonstrate the bell push illuminated by the old style lamp because I don’t have a lamp and I would have to dismantle the LED arrangement to plug it in.

-Below you can see the LED illuminated bell push without the final black cover.
+Below in Pic.
+6 you can see the LED illuminated bell push without the final black cover.

 This video of the bell push shows an exaggerated flicker caused by the LEDs being fed with 50 Hz AC.
 That 50Hz is then beating with the frame rate of the camera to give a much slower flicker frequency.